Industrial Deposition of Wavelength-Shifting Films for Liquid Argon Photon Detection Systems: Results

-Peak variation among all measured samples was less than 5~nm, indicating strong reproducibility across substrates and deposition batches.
-This consistency demonstrates that neither substrate composition nor plasma pre-treatment measurably alters the photophysical response of pTP under the conditions studied here.
+Peak variation among the B33 samples from the Batch 3 and reference samples was less than 5\,nm, indicating strong reproducibility across substrates and deposition batches.
+This consistency demonstrates that neither substrate composition nor plasma pre-treatment measurably alters the photophysical response of high-purity pTP under the conditions studied here.

-During earlier process-development runs using a generic pTP powder (see Fig.~\ref{fig:cryocycle}), we observed less well-defined emission features and lower apparent light yield, indicating that control of the pTP source purity is an important factor in achieving reliable, high-quality, and reproducible emission spectra.
+During earlier process-development runs using a generic pTP powder (see Fig.~\ref{fig:monochromator_spectrum_norm}), we observed less well-defined emission features and lower apparent light yield, indicating that control of the pTP source purity is an important factor in achieving reliable, high-quality, and reproducible emission spectra.
 This observation is consistent with the purity requirements discussed in Sec.~\ref{sec:intro}.